blackburnd/pypgsvg/docs/testing-guide.md

 # Testing Guide for pypgsvg

+Testing the python files was an interesting problem to solve, as the svg when viewed by pypgsvg with the --view interacts with services made available.

+To include the client/server functionality in the tests we implemented a parallel playwright test suite.

 This guide outlines the standard procedures for running tests in the pypgsvg project.

 And for those who choose to try AI agents, this file can also help as an instruction set.